Code-Institute-Submissions/ColetteThomson-fultum_charity_OctResub/README.md

 * This feature fulfills the user story: *'As a new user, I want to be able to view the website on all device types'*.

 #### Navigation Bar
-* Present on all four pages of the website, the fully navigational horizontal menu on the top right side of each page gives menu links to the 'Home', 'What We Do', 'Get Social' and 'About Us' pages.
+* Present on all four pages of the website, the fully navigational horizontal menu on the top right side of each page gives menu links to the 'Home', 'What We Do', 'Get Social' and 'Contact Us' pages.
 * This feature is intended to enable the user to quickly and easily navigate between web pages without having to utlise the browser 'back' button.
 * This feature fulfills the user stories: *'As a new user, the navigational layout must be easy to understand and follow'* and *'As a new user, I want information on what services they offer'*.

-#### 'Contact Us' Link
-* Present on two pages of the website ('What We Do' and 'Get Social'), this link on the top right side of the web page (underneath the menu), enables quick access to the 'About Us' page which contains an online 'Query Form', where the user can request more information through completion of this form with the options of: return by email, or a return phone call to the user by the charity.
-* This feature fulfills the user stories: *As a new user, I want to be able to easily contact the organisation'* and *'As a new user, I want information on what services they offer'* and *'As a regular user, I want to determine ways to contact and request additional information about new or improved services'* and *'As a new user, the navigational layout must be easy to understand and follow'*.

 #### Footer Element
 * Present on all four pages of the website, the footer details all contact information, the registered charity number and provides external links to the charity's social media presence.